Many small business owners often feel like they might be a heartbeat away from the IRS tax audit.

-Read this article before your anxious imaginings start causing you headaches.
-You will learn the most common IRS audit triggers.
-The article will help you weigh the real chances of being audited by the IRS.
-Read till the end, and you will find top tips on what to do if you receive the IRS audit letter.
+Read this article before your vivid imagination leaves your head spinning.
+The article will help you spot the most common IRS audit red flags and weigh the real chances of being audited.
+Read till the end and you will learn some top tips on what to do if you receive the IRS audit letter.

-The idea of meeting a tax auditor sounds scary.
-It’s like a boogie man for grown-ups.
-But knowing what a tax audit is will make the thought less frightening.
-This chapter will give you a quick overview of what to expect if the IRS audit letter pops into your mailbox.
+Meeting a tax auditor is as frightening as meeting a ghost.
+But knowing what a tax audit is can make this encounter less terrifying.
+This chapter will give you a quick overview of what to expect if the IRS tax audit letter pops into your mailbox.

-A tax audit is an examination of your tax returns.
-It is performed by the IRS tax auditors.
-Their job is to verify that the financial information you reported to the tax agency was correct.
+Tax audit is generally defined as an examination of your tax returns.
+It is performed by the IRS tax auditors, whose job is to verify that the financial information you reported to the tax agency was correct.

-During an IRS audit process, the auditor will check whether an individual or business returns comply with federal or state tax laws.
-They will examine reports regarding:
+During an IRS tax audit process, the auditors check whether an individual or business returns comply with federal or state tax laws.
+They examine reports regarding:

 - taxable income,